eflobau/TCD_19/README.md

 ### Disclaimer:
-This repo was based on Justin Bois' BeBi103 course and on Jake Van der Plas Python for Data Science Handbook.
+This repo was based on Justin Bois' BeBi103 course and on Jake Van der Plas' Python for Data Science Handbook.

 ### License: